Tschaul/twister-lib-js/README.md

 * 32090: Host not reachable.
 * 32091: Request was not processed successfully (http error: HTTP_ERROR_CODE).
 * 32092: An error occurred while parsing the JSON response body.

+## Change Log

+### 0.2.1

+* Better handling of http/connection errors.
+Error codes: 32090-32092

+## 0.2.0

+* Resources can now remove themselves from the cache using their own trim() function.
+* New function Twister.trimCache(timestamp) deletes every resource from the cache that is older than the timestamp, or has not been accessed since the timestamp.
+Needed to manage localStorage size in browsers.
+* Resources with invalid signatures now get removed from the cache.